Mars24 User's Guide

-The fourth and final option for choosing what Earth time should be displayed is specification of the Julian Date (JD).
+The fourth and fifth options for choosing what Earth time should be displayed involve specification of the Julian Date (JD).
 This is the number of days that have passed since noon on Jan.
 1, 4713 BCE.
 This count is a very useful value in astronomy and is often used to indicate the dates of astronomical events and observations, especially those which predate use of the modern Gregorian calendar.
-Because the Julian Date for modern dates is a relatively large and unwieldy number, your input here should instead be of the easier-to-use Modified Julian Date, the number of days since midnight starting Nov.
+Because the Julian Date for modern dates is a relatively large and unwieldy number, the fifth input choice is to use the , the number of days since midnight starting Nov.
 17, 1858.

-Also in the time settings is a checkbox which allows you to specify how you would like Earth date shown in the display windows.
+Next in the time settings is a checkbox which allows you to specify how you would like the Earth date formatted in the time display windows.
 Normally it is shown in ISO format, i.e., "YYYY-MM-DD", but if you opt to show the date as day-of-year (a scheme that planetary mission controllers often use) then the format changes to "YYYY-DDD".

 Also in the time settings are two pop-up menus which allow you to specify the units in which the distance between Earth and Mars is displayed.
 One menu is for displaying the one-way light time (OWLT), the amount of time that it takes light to travel between the planets.
 The other menu is for selecting between simple units of length, either kilometers or astronomical units.

 Mars24's large display window initially shows a sunclock of Mars.
 The other three types of plots which may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
 Use the menu at the top of the plot tab in the settings window to choose which of these to display.